ilyachernuha/real-time-chat/server/docs/auth.md

 }
 ```

-The `name` attribute of created user is same as `username` but it can be changed later (see CHANGING NAME).
+The `name` attribute of created user is same as `username` but it can be changed later.

 # LOGGING IN TO EXISTING ACCOUNT

-Logging in to existing account requires sending a `POST` request to `"/login"` that includes HTTP Basic Authorization header and optionally a JSON body that contains:
+Logging in to existing account requires sending a `POST` request to `"/auth/login"` that includes HTTP Basic Authorization header and optionally a JSON body that contains:

 ```
 {